Joseph Guettler, MD

 Dr. Guettler is the co-founder and senior partner at Performance Orthopedics, where he has practiced for the past 10 years.
 He is a member of the Orthopedic staff at Beaumont Hospital in Royal Oak where he is active in teaching and research, and he performs surgery at Beaumont Royal Oak, Beaumont West Bloomfield, and UnaSource Surgical Center in Troy.

-Dr. Guettler’s clinical interests include:
+As an orthopedic specialist and foot doctor, Dr. Guettler’s clinical interests include:

 - Arthroscopic Surgery of the Shoulder, Elbow and Knee